Canister Vacuum Reviews

 One big difference that sets the Dyson Cinetic Big Ball Animal canister vacuum apart from the others is that it requires no filter and it can automatically right itself if it topples over.

 The Bissell line of canister vacuums can currently be summed up in one word— Zing.
 The Bissell Zing canister vacuum comes in three different variations, each having slightly different features and capabilities.
-But despite their subtle differences, all three of these canister vacuums are priced well under the $100 mark, making them a great option for the budget-conscious buyer.
+But despite their subtle differences, all three of these canister vacuums are priced reasonably, making them a great option for the budget-conscious buyer.

 - Bissell Zing Rewind Bagless Canister Vacuum (6489)